President Trump To Be Impeached? Professor Allan Lichtman Predicted Trump’s Win, Now Predicts Impeachment

 “Justice will be realized in today’s America not through revolution, but by the Constitution’s peaceful remedy of impeachment.
 But only if the people demand it.”

 It’s not just Professor Lichtman and academics who believe that President Trump could be impeached.
 Democratic Rep. Keith Ellison from Minnesota said publicly in February that the decisions and actions made by Trump “legitimately raise the question of impeachment.”
-And in March, Democratic Rep. from California Maxine Waters told Donald that he should “Get ready for impeachment.”
+And in March, the Democratic Rep. from California, Maxine Waters, told Donald that he should “Get ready for impeachment.”

-Time Magazine reports that the Constitution specifically states that grounds for impeachment include “treason, bribery or other high crimes and misdemeanors.”
+Time Magazine report that in the Constitution it specifically states that grounds for impeachment include “treason, bribery or other high crimes and misdemeanors.”
 So in order to seriously discuss impeaching Trump, his opponents would need to present solid evidence that the president has done something which would fall into one of the above categories as outlined in the Constitution.

 If the citizens of the United States and political leaders did decide that there were grounds for the impeachment of President Trump, the work would start in the House of Representatives where either an impeachment resolution or a resolution which would authorize an investigation into allegations of abuse would have to be made.
 If either of these two things happened and impeachment proceedings began, the impeachment resolution would have to pass a simple majority in the House.

 However, with Republicans in charge of the House, this could be quite a difficult task to accomplish.
-Theoretically, if lawmakers decided tomorrow to impeach President Trump, each of the 193 Democrats and 23 Republicans would have to agree with the impeachment proceedings to take Trump out of office.
+Theoretically, if lawmakers decided tomorow to impeach President Trump, each of the 193 Democrats and 23 Republicans would have to agree with the impeachment proceedings to take Trump out of office.

 Do you agree with Professor Allan Lichtman’s prediction that President Donald Trump will be impeached?